Coherent excitation energy transfer in model photosynthetic reaction center: Effects of non-Markovian quantum environment: Introduction

 In this work, we study this open system problem using a mixed dynamic approach.
 The photon bath (light) influence is treated adopting the Lindblad equation,\cite{Lin76119,Gor76821} while that of the phonon environment is via the dissipaton equation of motion (DEOM) method.\cite{Yan14054105,Zha15024112} The DEOM is a non-Markovian and nonperturbative approach, constructed on basis of a quasi-particle, dissipaton representation for hybridized collective bath dynamics.
 For reduced system dynamics, the DEOM is equivalent to the hierarchical equation of motion (HEOM) formalism,\cite{Tan20020901} which is established via time derivative on the influence functional path integral or stochastic fields methods.\cite{Tan89101,Yan04216,Ish053131,Xu05041103,Xu07031107} Both HEOM and DEOM are exact under Gaussian bath statistics.
 The DEOM is more convenient and straightforward to study environmental dynamics related problems, such as polarizations under external fields.\cite{Zha15024112,Zha16204109,Che21244105}

-In this work, the phonon bath will also be treated via the semigroup Lindblad master equation for comparison with DEOM.
-Meanwhile the quantum coherence versus non-Markovianity of phonon bath will be demonstrated.
-Effect of the quantum statistical nature of phonon bath is also explored.
+In numerical demonstrations, the phonon bath will also be treated via the semigroup Lindblad master equation for comparison with DEOM.
+In this way the effects of quantum coherence versus non-Markovian phonon bath will be highlighted.
 The remainder of paper is organized as follows.
-In \Sec{IIA}, we introduce a five--level model\cite{Rom104300,Dor132746,Cre13253601,Qin17012125} applied in our study, which captures the main features of the EET and ET processes in the photosynthetic reaction center heat engine.
+In \Sec{IIA}, we introduce a five--level model\cite{Rom104300,Dor132746,Kil15155102,Cre13253601,Qin17012125} applied in our study, which captures the main features of the EET and ET processes in the photosynthetic reaction center.
 The associated Hamiltonian and bath functions are then described.
-The mixed DEOM--Lindblad dynamic equations are presented in \Sec{IIB}.
+The mixed DEOM--Lindblad dynamic equations are proposed in \Sec{IIB}.
 The construction of Lindblad master equation is briefly outlined in Appendix.
 Numerical simulations on transfer dynamics and current--voltage behaviors are demonstrated and discussed in \Sec{num}.
-The paper is summarize in \Sec{sum}.
+We summarize the paper in \Sec{sum}.